C191068/Ali_Khatami_S0olidity_3/README.md

 ```

 Here in ```function addCitizen(string memory _name, uint256 _preferredNumber) public{}``` function ```_name``` variable will exist temporarily during transaction.<br>
-Here in the above code ```uint256 preferredNumber;``` is automatically a storage variable even though we don't specify it because it is not explictly defined in other functions.<br>
+Here in the above code ```uint256 preferredNumber;``` is automatically a storage variable even though we don't specify it because it is not explictly defined in other functions which means that its scope is not clearly defined.<br>